 - 5.1.
-Counselling services must comply with the relevant Special conditions before they can operate, in addition to the requirements of the PhonepayPlus Code of Practice. - 5.2.
+Counselling services must comply with the relevant Special conditions before they can operate, in addition to the requirements of the Phone-paid Services Authority's Code of Practice. - 5.2.
 Counselling services are defined as follows, and are a sub-set of professional advice services: